 · Potentially frees some TA hours for more student contact

-· Lets you obtain very detailed feedback on students’ performance on each question
+· Gives very detailed feedback on students’ performance on each question

 · You "set the agenda" for the assessment so students cannot avoid the questions (i.e. give long and irrelevant answers)

-· No opportunity for ex post cheating (modifying the test paper and then submitting it for a remark)
+· No opportunity for ex post cheating (i.e. not possible to modify the test paper and then submit it for a remark)

 · It is time consuming to write multiple choice questions